atomisthq/docs/docs/developer/spawn-builder.md

 }
 ```

-You can add `options` to either of these calls, and they're the options received by the `child_process` npm package.
+You can add `options` to the SpawnCommand, and they'll be passed on to the `child_process` npm package.

 ## LogInterpreter